INTRODUCTION

 Empress/Emperor anticipates this and invites correction explicitly:

-This protects both parties: it prevents the reader from running with a compelling storyline that isn’t true, and it prevents the querent from feeling pressured to “be agreeable” in order to keep the atmosphere pleasant.
+This proactivity around course-correction protects both parties: it prevents the reader from running with a compelling storyline that isn’t true, and it prevents the querent from feeling pressured to “be agreeable” in order to keep the atmosphere pleasant.

 4. Protect the intuitive channel

 Some querents process out loud.
-Some process by interrogation.
+Some process by rapid-fire questioning.
 Both can unintentionally crowd out the High Priestess.
 Emperor energy keeps space for reception; Empress energy keeps that boundary gentle.

 A clean move is to name the sequence:

-• “Let’s get the overall message first, then we’ll zoom into your symbol questions.”
+- “Let’s get the overall message first, then we’ll zoom into your questions about card symbols.”

 The Payoff